kubeflow/manifests/docs/release/handbook.md

 - Provide a _git revision_ which the Manifests leads will use to update the files in the manifests repo.
 WGs are highly encouraged to follow the release process described above
 - Provide an initial list of issues that the WG would like to close until the final release
-- Work on closing the provided opened issues
+- Work on closing the provided open issues
 - Ensure that future_git revisions_they provide only include bug fixes, and not new features, from the previously provided _git revision_
 - Declare expected common dependency version ranges
 - Declare a WG Liaison that will be communicating with the Release Team